16130586/my-cv/readme.md

 # Nguyễn Ngọc Thật

-I am a developer with almost 4 years of experience in developing web application with .Net Core/ C# technologies (which included experience in Front-End web development).
+I am a developer with 4 years of experience in developing web application with .Net Core/ C# technologies (which included experience in Front-End web development).
 Solid knowledge on OOP programming, analysis and design.
 Strong understand about design patterns and it's implementation.